oddbird/oddsite/content/2017/1/5/git-rebase.rst

 this be your excuse.

-What do the Oddbirds do?
+What Do the Oddbirds Do?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We actually use a merge-centric flow, the kind you may likely be more familiar
+We actually use a merge-centric flow, the kind you are likely more familiar
 with!
 We avoid pushing rebased branches to remotes, and don't have strong
 ownership of branches.
 If more than one of us is working on something at a
 time, whoever pushed to the remote first will have their work merged in to